-- a) The maintenance organization exposition of the approved maintenance organisation and any subsequent amendments thereto shall be approved by the Director prior to use. - b) An approved maintenance organisation shall set out the procedures, means and methods in its maintenance organization exposition by which it intends to operate. - c) The approved maintenance organisation maintenance shall ensure that the organization exposition referred to in paragraph (b), is provided for the use and guidance of the organisation and all maintenance personnel and maintenance personnel are familiar with those parts of the maintenance organization exposition that are relevant to the maintenance work they perform.
+- a) The MOE of the AMO and any subsequent amendments thereto shall be approved by the BDCA prior to use. - b) An AMO shall set out the procedures, means and methods in its MOE by which it intends to operate. - c) The AMO shall ensure that the MOE referred to in paragraph (b), is provided for the use and guidance of the organization and that all maintenance personnel are familiar with those parts of the MOE that are relevant to the maintenance work they perform.